DTLaboratory/dtlaboratory.github.io/index.md

 alligator version is the badger version and no one should expect the badger version to work with code designed for the alligator version.
-However, we promise that all future releases of alligator will support all software that works with all earlier releases of alligator.
+However, we promise that all future releases of alligator will support all software that has ever worked with earlier releases of alligator.

 *See Hickey on semantic versioning, "If it is not backward compatible, rename it."*